-Your Bathroom Checklist: 13 Basics Every Bathroom Needs
+13 Easily Overlooked Bathroom Accessories Every Home Needs

+The bathroom is probably the easiest and least expensive room to refresh and update, but it’s often overlooked for bigger, more exciting decorative rooms like the living room or dining rooms.

-The bathroom, while one of the most overlooked rooms of the home, is the perfect space for easy, and usually inexpensive updates.
-And while it’s usually not the most glamorous area, it is heavily used by both the family and guests, so you should probably put some time in garnishing it with a few accessories.
+It might not be the most glamorous room in the home, but it is heavily used by both family and guests, so putting a little bit of time and attention into updating it with just a few refreshing accessories will go a long way.

-While a bedroom can do with your eleven throw pillows, your bathroom just needs these simple basics to make it your own spa oasis.
-See below for a checklist of 13 things every bathroom needs, and be sure to sign up for our Full Carts, Can’t Lose email to stay on top of the best sales each week.
+Your bathroom just needs a few basics to make it your own spa oasis.
+Below, check out our list of 13 accessories every bathroom needs, and be sure to sign up for our Full Carts, Can’t Lose email to stay on top of the best sales each week.

 HuffPost may receive a share from purchases made via links on this page.